anferico/roundyrobin/README.md

 A simple JavaScript game inspired by the (in)famous game "Flappy Bird".

-I've also published it in the Windows Store: https://www.microsoft.com/it-it/p/roundy-robin/9nblggh5lcc3
+Available in the Windows Store: https://www.microsoft.com/it-it/p/roundy-robin/9nblggh5lcc3